Summer Camp FAQs

 Our family has a decent income but camp still feels out of reach.
 Can we qualify for financial assistance?

 We recognize that the expense of summer camp may feel out of reach even for families with an otherwise comfortable income.
 We offer a financial assistance program that maintains confidentiality for your family and child, in a way that reflects not just your income but also special circumstances.
-We encourage you to apply.
+We encourage you to apply even if you are on the fence.
 Explore our many financial assistance options here, or call us at 415.543.2267 to discuss.

 We've heard so much about Camp Tawonga and would love to see it.
 Can parents visit Camp?

 Yes, you should bring your whole family up for a weekend program at Tawonga to meet our wonderful staff, see our beautiful property and get a taste of the Tawonga experience.
-Or, you can call us and arrange to join us for a tour on the Sunday of our Family Camp 1: Memorial Day Weekend.
-However, we do not allow family to visit campers while they are attending a session.
+Or, you can sign up for a tour of Camp with one of our directors.
+Sign up here for a tour on Nov 14, Nov 15, May 15 or May 16.
+However, we do not allow family members to visit campers while they are attending a session.
 This would interfere with you and your child making a healthy separation, which is a big part of the way kids gain confidence, independence and maturity at Camp.

 Will my child have a positive Jewish experience?